castillocarlosr/todolist/user_stories.md

-*As teammembers we want to work together with minimal to no conflict.
+*As teammembers we want to work together with minimal to no conflict to avoid issues.

-*As people we wish to respect eachother.
+*As people we wish to respect eachother to make them feel safe.

 *As coders we wish to write code that is easy for my coworkes to work with.

-*As teammembers we want to create an awesome app to MAKE users amazed.
+*As teammembers we want to create an awesome app to amaze users.

 *As developers we want to code with clean indendation and syntax to make our code readable.